Stay-at-home order is triggered by falling under 15% ICU capacity, here’s where the San Joaquin Valley stands

 SAN JOAQUIN VALLEY, Calif.
-(KSEE) – Gov. Gavin Newsom announced on Thursday that regions that fall under 15% available ICU capacity will have a stay-at-home order implemented.
+(KGPE) – Gov. Gavin Newsom announced on Thursday that regions that fall under 15% available ICU capacity will have a stay-at-home order implemented.

 The state is divided into five regions — one being the San Joaquin Valley — and Newsom said four of the five regions are projected to fall under 15% ICU capacity in the next day to a week.